JohannesBuchner/PyMultiNest/README.rst

 The efficient Monte Carlo algorithm for sampling the parameter space is based on nested sampling and the idea of disjoint multi-dimensional ellipse sampling.

-MultiNest is a great and fast algorithm, but I just wish it were easier to access.
-Fortran is too difficult to read, and rewriting the code in a modern language would be good -- for scientific verification alone -- but is just too difficult for me.

-For the scientific community, where Python is the new lingua franca (luckily), I provide an interface to the great MultiNest library.
+For the scientific community, where Python is becoming the new lingua franca (luckily), I provide an interface to MultiNest.

 What does PyMultiNest do?
 --------------------------